 In pop drinks, however, stevia has been only somewhat successful and the reason for that is that the sweet taste comes on slowly but is eventually quite strong.
 When you drink a regular cola you have this sugar sweet taste right away, which with stevia is delayed.
 If you add enough stevia to give that initial sweet impression it is much too strong in aftertaste.

 So what is so good about stevia?
-Well to start, it is 100-300 times sweeter than sugar (3) but has no carbohydrates, calories or artificial ingredients.
+Well to start, it is 100-300 times sweeter than sugar (3) but has zero carbohydrates, calories or artificial ingredients.
 As part of a weight loss regime it is an excellent choice.
 Is stevia safe?
 Keep in mind we are talking only about steviosides, the FDA has not approved sweeteners made from crushed stevia leaves or raw stevia derivatives due to other concerns.

 Concentrated stevioside is a specific component of stevia leaf that is extracted and purified.
 This is the sweet component along with rebaudioside (4).
 Stevia does have a licorice aftertaste, however stevioside powder blends with a high rebaudioside content have less of that licorice taste.
 This concentrated powder is extremely sweet.
 Ferlow Botanicals blends a liquid using this potent extract that is easy to dispense with a rubber dropper.
 Just a few drops in your tea or coffee tastes nice and sweet.